dockware/web/README.md

 ## Documentation and Resources

-Explore more about Dockware Flex:
+Explore more about Dockware web:

 - **Website**: [dockware.io](https://dockware.io)
 - **Documentation**: Detailed guides and resources are available on the website.